Learning Together and Forever

 People often ask us how to find a local club.
 This is easier than you might imagine, since there are so many around the country.

 A good way to start is to search online for a statewide beekeeping club – like this.
 This example finds clubs in Texas and the very first one listed just happens to be The Texas Beekeepers Association.
 Browse around that site and you will soon find a list of Local Beekeepers Associations.
-That’s pretty straightforward and it is just easy for other states.
+That’s pretty straightforward and it is just as easy for other states.

-Why have a mentor?
+Why Have a Mentor?

 Having a mentor is complimentary to joining a beekeeping club.
 Indeed, joining a club is an excellent way to find a mentor, though not the only way.